Why Do Public Sector Companies Use Asset Management?

 These hurdles can be curbed through more progressive agencies moving to digital asset management.
 This is a shift towards reactive and unstructured maintenance to a data-driven, proactive one.
 Currently, it is not merely a matter of keeping track of inventory, but rather taking advantage of technology to forecast maintenance requirements, maintain regulatory compliance, and offer complete visibility on how taxpayer funds are being spent.

-The facilitator of this change is the Bridging the Gap with Cryotos Cryotos CMMS.
+The facilitator of this change is Cryotos CMMS.
 With asset data centralization and automation of workflows, Cryotos enables agencies to achieve a lot with less.
 It transforms asset management into a strategic experience rather than a logistical burden so that the companies of the public sector would be able to provide reliable, safe, and cost-effective services.

 What is Asset Management in the Public Sector?